nikkilr88/egghead-asciicasts/getting-started-with-redux/16implementingCombineReducersFromScratch/16implementingCombineReducersFromScratch.md

 Finally, we use the array reduce operation with the empty object as the initial next state, that is being filled on every iteration until it is the return value of the whole reduce operation.

-In this lesson, you learned how to implement the combined reducers utility that comes with Redux from scratch.
+In this lesson, you learned how to implement the combined reducers utility that comes with **Redux** from scratch.

-It is not essential to use in Redux, so it is fine if you don't fully understand how it works yet.
-However, it is a good idea to practice functional programming and understand functions can take other functions as arguments and return other functions, because knowing this will help you get more productive in Redux in the long term.
+It is not essential to use in **Redux**, so it is fine if you don't fully understand how it works yet.
+However, it is a good idea to practice functional programming and understand functions can take other functions as arguments and return other functions, because knowing this will help you get more productive in **Redux** in the long term.